Christy Dignam: Music career

-Dignam formed a precursor of Aslan called Meelah XVIII.
-A review in Hot Press of a gig to shut a toxic dump in Finglas said "What a great singer!"
-Meelah XVIII created a recording for The Dave Fanning Show on 2FM in 1980.
+In 1980, Dignam and his childhood friend Joe Jewell formed a precursor to Aslan, named Meelah XVIII.
+The band, named for Leon Uris's novel Mila 18, created a recording for The Dave Fanning Show on RTÉ Radio 2 in 1980.
 The Meelah XVIII songs "Toy Soldier" and "Meelah Pt.
-2" were included on the Aslan triple CD, The "Rarities" disc from "The Platinum Collection".
-Meelah XVIII musicians were Dignam, Tony Talbot, Mick McKenna, Joe Jewell, and Gerry Conlon.
+2" were included on the Aslan triple CD, The "Rarities" disc from The Platinum Collection.
+The band later recruited Alan Downey and Billy McGuinness to form Aslan.

-As Aslan singles "This Is", "Please Don't Stop", "Loving Me Lately", "Pretty Thing" and "Feel No Shame" became popular, Dignam's relationship with his bandmates was becoming strained due to his problems with heroin addiction.
+As Aslan singles "This Is", "Please Don't Stop", "Loving Me Lately", "Pretty Thing" and "Feel No Shame" and the album "Feel No Shame" became popular, the band's record label EMI funded the band's tour of America, but Dignam's relationship with his bandmates was becoming strained due to his problems with heroin addiction and this became a contributing factor to him leaving the band.

-On Wednesday, 7 September 1988, The Star newspaper ran with the headline "ASLAN: IT'S THE END", informing the public of Dignam's separation from Aslan.
-The remaining members of the band continued as Aslan for some time (with a new lead singer, Eamon Doyle) before the band eventually split.
+On 7 September 1988, The Star newspaper ran with the headline "ASLAN: IT'S THE END", informing the public of Dignam's separation from Aslan.
+The remaining members of the band continued as Aslan for some time with new lead singer Eamon Doyle, before the band changed its name to Precious Stones with vocalist Dave McGinly.
 Dignam went solo with guitarist Conor Goff, forming Dignam & Goff.

-However, on 11 July 1993, Aslan reformed, for what was supposed to be a "once off gig" in Finglas.
-With a reignited spark and new material, Aslan continued to become one of Ireland's most successful and hard-working bands.
-Their studio albums include "Feel No Shame", "Goodbye Charlie Moonhead", "Here Comes Lucy Jones" and "Waiting for the Madness To End".
+However, on 11 July 1993, Aslan reformed, for what was supposed to be a "once off gig" at a friend's party in Finglas.
+With a reignited spark and new material, Aslan continued to become one of Ireland's most successful bands.
+Their studio albums include Feel No Shame, Goodbye Charlie Moonhead, Here Comes Lucy Jones and Waiting for the Madness To End.
 They have had two "best of" albums: Shame About Lucy Moonhead and the triple album The Platinum Collection.
-They have also had a best-selling live album Made in Dublin and an official bootleg album (available at gigs) called Aslan Live at the Olympia which features appearances from Jerry Fish, Relish and Damien Rice.
+They have also had a best-selling live album Made in Dublin and an official bootleg album (available at gigs) called Aslan Live at the Olympia, which featured appearances from Jerry Fish, Relish and Damien Rice.

 In October 2021, his debut solo album The Man Who Stayed Alive was released by Sony Music Ireland and charted at number 7 on the Official Charts Company's Irish Albums Chart Top 50.

 Personal life

-Dignam has been married for more than 37 years to his wife Kathryn, and has a daughter, Kiera, who is also a singer.
-He has two grandsons, Cian and Jake and a granddaughter, Ava.
+Dignam met his wife Kathryn at the age of 14, and the couple married in 1988.
+They were married for 37 years up until Dignam's death, and had a daughter.
 He wrote an autobiography (with Damian Corless), My Crazy World, published worldwide by Simon & Schuster in September 2019.